Asma-Abed/Landing-page/README.md

-Landing page using Tailwind CSS
+Landing page using Tailwind CSS.

 A project by Brad Traversy to learn tailwindcss.